 For more detailed information about caring for specific types of materials, see the following resources from conservation experts:

-Documents and clipping files: The Northeast Document Conservation Center has a detailed guide to caring for documents, including information on photos, letters, clippings, and other specific media, as well as a link to a supplier database.
+Documents and clipping files: The Northeast Document Conservation Center has a detailed guide to caring for private and family collections, including information on photos, letters, clippings, and other specific media, as well as a link to a supplier database.

 Newspapers: Most newspapers printed during the late 19th century and after were printed on cheap paper which breaks down and becomes brittle over time.
 The Library of Congress has a guide to newspaper preservation.